 Before you buy that dress, make sure you don’t already own one like it.
 I recently tried Marie Kondo’s method of decluttering my closet and dresser.
 I was so embarrassed by how much I owned; I hadn’t seen the back of my closet in years, and the pile of clothing on the floor – everything I owned – was at least three feet deep at its highest point and ten feet across.
 I didn’t wear half of it.
 I only kept items I love, putting the rest into bags that I really will take to the donation drop-off soon.
 (Hello, I’m an introvert and afraid of new things.)
 I had so many beautiful items I’ve forgotten about.
 I didn’t think I owned any belts.
 I have five.
 Five belts.
 That were buried.

-Use ebates and Honey if you shop online!
-Before you checkout, check ebates and Honey (it’s a browser add-on for Firefox and Chrome) for offers.
-Ebates gives cashback on a large number of online stores for just clicking a link.
+Use Rakuten (formerly ebates) and Honey if you shop online!
+Before you checkout, check Rakuten and Honey (it’s a browser add-on for Firefox and Chrome) for offers.
+Rakuten gives cashback on a large number of online stores for just clicking a link.
 It’s a small amount with each purchase, but it adds up over time.
 Totally free to use.
-You can sign up for ebates by using this link (I get a small referral fee if you do).
+You can sign up for Rakuten by using this link and get $25 (and I get a small referral fee if you do).

 Skip the gym.
 I don’t like to work out in public, and gyms can be expensive, but I knew sitting on my couch after sitting all day at work was not good for my health.
 I bought an inexpensive elliptical machine on Overstock.com for $180.
 I use it 4+ times a week and am in the best shape I’ve been in since high school!